loafoe/helm2cf/CONTRIBUTING.md

 # Contributing to helm2cf

-We'd love for you to contribute to our source code and to make the go-hsdp-api even better than it is today!
+We'd love for you to contribute to our source code and to make helm2cf even better than it is today!
  Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)